-The VNS method can be coupled with other procedures in many different ways to improve the performance of the "pure" algorithm.
+Both, the VNS and Freq_VNS methods can be coupled with other procedures in many different ways to improve the performance of the "pure" algorithms.
 As in other VNS implementations, in this paper we target the hybridization that consists of replacing the local search with another procedure.
 We have considered two variants within this scheme.

-In the VNS\VND algorithm, we replace the local search with the VND method.
-As will be shown in the next section, the Freq\VNS method outperforms the basic VNS, and therefore we consider the Freq\VNS as the base for the VNS\VND.
-In other words, the VNS\VND consists of three steps.
-In the first one, shaking, a new solution is generated by selecting k sectors in the incumbent solution according to their freq-values and moving them to the best available position.
-In the second step, improvement, we apply the VND method from the new solution.
-In the third step we check whether the solution generated by the VND method replaces the incumbent solution or not.
-The method repeats these three steps until a prespecified limit is reached.
+In the VNTS and Freq_VNTS algorithms, we replace the local search in the VNS and Freq_VNS with the TS method.
+In other words, the Freq_VNTS method consists of three steps.
+In the first one, shaking, a new solution is generated by selecting k{max} sectors in the incumbent solution according to their freq-values and moving them to the best available position.
+In the second step, improvement, we apply the short term tabu search procedure ST_TS described in the previous section from the new solution.
+In the third step we check whether the solution generated by the ST_TS method replaces the incumbent solution or not.
+The method repeats these three steps until a pre-specified limit is reached.

-Finally, we consider a hybridization of the variable neighborhood search with the tabu search methodology.
-Following the scheme given above, in VNS\TS we replace the second phase, improvement, with the short term tabu search procedure ST\TS described in the previous section.
+Finally, we consider a hybridization of the variable neighborhood search with the VND procedure.
+Following the scheme given above, in Freq_VNSD we replace the second phase, improvement, with the VND described above.